i-abr/i-abr.github.io_back_up/_posts/2020-01-27-abraham2020ergodicmeasure.md

 ---

-This paper develops KL-Ergodic Exploration from Equilibrium (KL-E 3 ), a method for robotic systems to inte- grate stability into actively generating informative measurements through ergodic exploration.
-Ergodic exploration enables robotic systems to indirectly sample from informative spatial distribu- tions globally, avoiding local optima, and without the need to evaluate the derivatives of the distribution against the robot dynamics.
+This paper develops KL-Ergodic Exploration from Equilibrium (KL-E 3 ), a method for robotic systems to integrate stability into actively generating informative measurements through ergodic exploration.
+Ergodic exploration enables robotic systems to indirectly sample from informative spatial distributions globally, avoiding local optima, and without the need to evaluate the derivatives of the distribution against the robot dynamics.